Mark4348/ReadMeGenerator/RedMeGenerator.md

   ### (#Testing) processes
   ___________________________________________________________________
-  Within each helper file at the bottom is a commented out function for testing purposes, feel free to uncomment them out and poke around!
+  Within eachelper file at the bottom is a commented out function for testing purposes, feel free to uncomment them out and poke around.

   ___________________________________________________________________
   #### Check out my github!